Focus and Scope

 Peer Review Process

-When submissions close, a two-week quality check process begins.
+When a submission is received, a two-week quality check process begins.
 One editor is designated as the managing editor for the year and is responsible for assigning submissions anonymously to the other editors based on topic.
 Non-managing editors then complete the quality check.
 The managing editor is aware of the identities of the authors and referees and does not participate in the review process or disclose this information.
 Submissions that do not meet Puncta's quality standards or are not germane to the journal receive a desk rejection.

 Following the quality check, external experts are contacted and requested to serve as peer reviewers with a deadline of 4 weeks.
 Authors receive the results of the reviews as soon as both reviewers have completed them.
 Members of Puncta's editorial board may occasionally serve as peer reviewers.

 Authors whose submissions are accepted to Puncta will be paired with an editor for revisions.
-Authors whose submissions are rejected may be encouraged to apply again next year pending revisions.
+Authors whose submissions are rejected may be encouraged to revise and resubmit.

 Open Access Policy